 No matter the fruit or the vegetable, having a diet rich in these natural plant foods is key to weight loss success.
 The USDA My Plate Guidelines even suggest you fill half your plate with fruits and/or vegetables with every single meal.
 Bananas are certainly on that list of fruits to include on your plate.

 "Fruits and vegetables form a crucial part of a healthy diet," says Edie Reads, RD and chief editor at healthadvise.org.
 "This usually forms the basic part of my talks, meal plans, and advice to my clients.
 But given the misinformation in circulation about these fruits, knowing which fruit and when to eat it is crucial.
 I love bananas, they hardly miss on my and my patients' grocery shopping lists."

-Here's why you should consider reaching for a banana if you're trying to slim down, and for even more healthy eating tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Here's why you should consider reaching for a banana if you're trying to slim down, and for even more healthy eating tips, be sure to check out our list of 22 Meals to Melt Belly Fat in 2022.

 Green bananas make your gut healthier and give you energy.

 "If you eat your bananas whilst they are still a little under-ripe (the less ripe the better in this instance) you actually attain a dense source of gut-healthy prebiotic resistant starch," says Kara Landau, RD and founder at Uplift Food – Good Mood Food.
 "This means that you are actually nourishing your gut, assisting with satiety, and helping your cells be more responsive to insulin.
 When your cells are more responsive to insulin, this impedes one of the usual fat storage mechanisms in your body, and instead, you are able to feel fuller for longer, and may even eat less at your next meal, ultimately supporting total energy intake."